loic-marigny/loic-marigny/README.md

 ## Hi there 👋

 I'm currently learning how to use GitHub.
-I code in Python and I'm trying to get better in web development !
+I code in Python and C# and I'm trying to get better in web development !
 You can reach me on LinkedIn : Loïc Marigny.

 <!--